NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 - Lactobacillus brevis CD2 lozenge

 - A lozenge containing an extract from the Lactobacillus brevis (L. brevis) with potential anti-inflammatory activity.
 As L. brevis CD2 contains high levels of arginine deiminase, which catalyzes the conversion of arginine to citrulline and ammonia, administration of this lozenge leads to hydrolysis of arginine in the oral cavity.
 The growth of bacteria, which depends on arginine, is halted, polyamine biosynthesis is reduced and the production of nitric oxide (NO) is reduced.
 The reduction in NO generation may further prevent inflammation in the oral cavity.
 Therefore, this agent may be able to reduce chemo- and radiotherapy-induced mucositis.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)